-Citigold Corporation has installed a modern gold extraction plant that is located away from the populated areas of Charters Towers about 10 kilometres south west of the city centre along the Gregory Highway on the historically rich Black Jack mine site.
+Citigold Corporation has access to a modern gold extraction plant that is located away from the populated areas of Charters Towers about 10 kilometres south west of the city centre along the Gregory Highway on the historically rich Black Jack mine site.

-The plant is a conventional CIL (Carbon In Leach) plant with a capacity to process about 340,000 tonnes per year of gold bearing ore.
-There is also a gravity gold recovery circuit within the overall plant design to recover the coarse gold particles.
+The plant is a conventional CIL (Carbon In Leach) plant with a capacity to process about 340,000 tonnes per year of Charters Towers gold bearing ore.
+There is also a substantial gravity gold recovery circuit planned to be installed within the overall plant design to recover the coarse gold particles.

 The plant outputs gold 'dore' bars (containing about 60% gold and 30% silver) which are then shipped by secure transport to a gold bullion refiner where the gold and silver are refined and the mine paid for these valuable metals.

 Overall Plant Insfrastructure